Skip to main content

 Step 9: Implement changes based on your research

-You can use the insights you glean from your customer research plan to elevate your business and make intelligent decisions.
-With the information provided by your customers, you can improve your products and services and give customers more of what they want.
+Use the insights from your customer research plan to improve your business and make smarter decisions.
+With the information your customers provide, you can improve your products and services and give customers more of what they want.

-For example, if your focus group said that they want more product education, you could implement informational pages on your website or on a blog that you update on an ongoing basis.
-If the data reveals that customers want to be able to connect directly with representatives, consider adding extra options for customer support channels, such as SMS or live chat.
+For example, if your focus group said they want more product education, you could add informational pages to your website or a blog you update on an ongoing basis.
+If the data reveals customers want to connect directly with representatives, consider adding support channels such as SMS or live chat.

 Step 10: Monitor and evaluate your research plan

-It takes time for any major changes to take effect.
-Still, take care to measure the impact of your research over time.
-Reaching out to members of your focus group after implementing changes or running a large-scale survey can give you insight into how customers are receiving the updates that you've made.
+It takes time for any major changes to take effect, but measure the impact of your research over time.
+Reaching out to focus group members after implementing changes—or running a large-scale survey—can show you how customers are receiving your updates.

-There's room for in any customer research plan, so don't set it and forget it.
-Regular check-ins with your customer base will ensure that you keep customers happy and that your business keeps growing.
+There’s room for in any customer research plan, so don’t set it and forget it.
+Regular check-ins with your customer base will keep customers happy and keep your business growing.

 Use customer research plans to illuminate opportunities

-Customer research plans allow businesses to get in touch with those who purchase their products and services and better understand what they want.
-They can also help you make more informed business decisions, which translates to more market share and revenue growth.
-Conducting an effective customer research plan can be a big project, but the payoff will be well worth it, both in the short and long term.
+Customer research plans let businesses get in touch with the people who purchase their products and services and better understand what they want.
+They also help you make more informed business decisions, which translates to more market share and revenue growth.
+An effective customer research plan can be a big project, but the payoff is worth it in both the short and long term.

 [Embed: 278VDyitGgIsrDslafs4Fk]